History of geometry: Vedic India geometry

 The Indian Vedic period had a tradition of geometry, mostly expressed in the construction of elaborate altars.

-Early Indian texts (1st millennium BC) on this topic include the Satapatha Brahmana and the Śulba Sūtras.
+Early Indian texts (1st millennium BCE) on this topic include the Satapatha Brahmana and the Śulba Sūtras.

 The Śulba Sūtras has been described as "the earliest extant verbal expression of the Pythagorean Theorem in the world, although it had already been known to the Old Babylonians."
 They make use of Pythagorean triples, which are particular cases of Diophantine equations.

 According to mathematician S. G. Dani, the Babylonian cuneiform tablet Plimpton 322 written c.
-1850 BC "contains fifteen Pythagorean triples with quite large entries, including (13500, 12709, 18541) which is a primitive triple, indicating, in particular, that there was sophisticated understanding on the topic" in Mesopotamia in 1850 BC.
+1850 BCE "contains fifteen Pythagorean triples with quite large entries, including (13500, 12709, 18541) which is a primitive triple, indicating, in particular, that there was sophisticated understanding on the topic" in Mesopotamia in 1850 BCE.
 "Since these tablets predate the Sulbasutras period by several centuries, taking into account the contextual appearance of some of the triples, it is reasonable to expect that similar understanding would have been there in India."
 Dani goes on to say:

 As the main objective of the Sulvasutras was to describe the constructions of altars and the geometric principles involved in them, the subject of Pythagorean triples, even if it had been well understood may still not have featured in the Sulvasutras.
 The occurrence of the triples in the Sulvasutras is comparable to mathematics that one may encounter in an introductory book on architecture or another similar applied area, and would not correspond directly to the overall knowledge on the topic at that time.
 Since, unfortunately, no other contemporaneous sources have been found it may never be possible to settle this issue satisfactorily.